dagbjorn/microcoffeeoncloud-appconfig-s/README.md

-# microcoffeeoncloud-appconfig
+# microcoffeeoncloud-appconfig-s
-Config repo of microcoffeeoncloud application.
+Config repo of microcoffeeoncloud-s application.
 Used by Spring Config Server.